Kateve52911/knitflix/README.md

 ## Description

 I wanted to create a social media platform for knitters.
-It is meant to be a page where you can post you own projects and yarn you have in your yarnstash and project plans you might have.
+It is meant to be a page where you can post you own projects and yarn you have in your yarn stash and project plans you might have.

 It is a project to showcase my skills in JS, HTML and Tailwind CSS.